dudeperf3ct/reliable-agentic-rag/docs/Querypipeline.md

 LLM Engine provides a way to get response from any LLM supported by [litellm](https://docs.litellm.ai/docs/providers) library.
 It allows for ease of switching to any LLM provider with 1-2 lines of code change.

 > [!TIP]
-> The `LLMEngine` class is implemented in [llm_engine.py](../agentic_rag/generation/llm_engine.py).<br>
-> [LLM]() configuration section shows how to change and configure various LLMs
+> The `LLMEngine` class is implemented in [llm_engine.py](../agentic_rag/generation/llm_engine.py).
+[LLM](#llm) configuration section shows how to configure various LLM providers with ease.

 ## Uncertainity Estimator

 Uncertainity estimator is the crux of our RAG pipeline.
 It quantifies how releveant and reliable the LLM response is to the input query.
 RAG applications suffer from significant shortcoming of producing hallucinations i.e. made up elements in their response.
 There exists uncertainitiy quantification techniques such as [BSDetector](https://arxiv.org/pdf/2308.16175) and [SelfCheckGPT](https://arxiv.org/pdf/2303.08896).

 The approaches for these techniques can be classified under grey-box methods or black-box methods.
 Grey-box methods have access to token-level probability in the LLMs response which can be used to generate an uncertainity score.

 SelfCheckGPT paper provides several approaches such as BERTScore, Question Answering, n-grams, NLI and Prompt to provide a inconsistency/hallucination score among various LLM sampled responses for same input query.

 BSDetector paper builds on SelfCheckGPT approach providing confident assessment based on two factors, observed consistency and self-reflection certainity.
 Similar to SelfCheckGPT paper, observed consistency measures uncertainity score amongst possible multiple LLM responses for same input query.
 Self-reflection certainity score is an estimate by LLM itself when asked to score how confident it is that original answer was correct.
 Overall confidence score is a combination of observed consistency and self-reflection certainity scores.

 > [!TIP]
 > The function `calculate_uncertainity` provides trustworthy score for a LLM response and LLM prompt in `RetrievalEngine` class [retrieval_engine.py](../agentic_rag/retrieval/retrieval_engine.py).